janesmae/ye_olde_janesmae.github.io/_posts/2015-10-25-state-of-the-apps-essentials-in-2015.md

 * [1Password][1password]{:target="_blank"} - Since I started using 1Password, I honestly have to remember 3 passwords.
 I have worked as a information security specialist and know too well of the dangers related to re-using passwords.
 These days I get frustrated when a service or website does not allow >24 characters in passwords or limits me to use numbers and letters only.
 Maybe I'm too paranoid about this.

 * [OmniFocus][omnifocus]{:target="_blank"} - It works, trust me.
 I have started to manage almost all aspects of my life in OmniFocus and for the unseeable future, I will not look back.
 A really nice feature is that you can have templates for your reoccurring tasks.

 ### Reading

 * [Airmail][airmail]{:target="_blank"} - Reading email has never been easier.
 I love the concept of inbox Zero and have implemented this to my whole daily routine.
 Airmail helps with this a lot.
 It is fast and easy to use.
 PS!
-It supports my strict whitelist criterias with [SpamSieve][spamsieve]{:target="_blank"}.
+It supports my strict whitelist criteria with [SpamSieve][spamsieve]{:target="_blank"}.

 * [Reeder 3 for Mac][reeder]{:target="_blank"} - I have more than enough info feeds that I read on a daily basis.
 Reeder is this one magical app that allows me to digest more information without the additional advertising and blinking images.
 These days I can not live without it.